Lying (Harris book)

-Lying is a 2011 long-form essay book by American author and neuroscience expert Sam Harris.
-Harris argues that we can radically simplify our lives and improve society by merely telling the truth in situations where others often lie.
+Lying is a 2011 long-form essay book by American author and neuroscientist Sam Harris.
+Harris argues that we can radically simplify our lives and improve society merely by telling the truth in situations where others often lie.

 Reception

 Jim Danielson of the Lincoln Journal Star praised Lying, writing, "One of the real values of reading this book is that it causes the reader to reflect on our own life and lies."
 He added, "This book is a quick read, but it is long on contemplating life."